mashirui521/udacity-drl-project-continuous-control/README.md

 ### Introduction

-This project is in the Udacity Nanodegree Program "Deep Reinforcement Learning" and training an agent with the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment to realize the controlling of a double-jointed arm in continuous state and action space to move to target localtions.
+This project is in the Udacity Nanodegree Program "Deep Reinforcement Learning" and training an agent with the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment to realize the controlling of a double-jointed arm in continuous state and action space to move to target locations.

 ![Trained Agent][image1]